25prabhu10/notes/docs/Concepts/Design_Patterns/Design_Patterns.md

 - Use the Adapter class when you want to use some existing class, but its interface isn't compatible with the rest of your code

-## Behavioral Patterns
+## behavioural Patterns

-Behavioral patterns take care of effective communication and the assignment of responsibilities between objects: **How objects communicate with each other**
+behavioural patterns take care of effective communication and the assignment of responsibilities between objects: **How objects communicate with each other**

 - They help to guarantee that unrelated parts of the application have a synchronized information